lateus/pokem/DOC.md

 void bitPackingDecoding(char* packedPassword, const char* unpackedPassword, int bytesToPack)
 ```
 **Internal function, should not be used**
 In a process called *bit packing*, `bytesToPack` bytes are read from `unpackedPassword` and packed in `packedPassword`.
 This optimization is done because only the first 5 bits of each octet are used.
-This function is an internal function and should not be used.
+This is an internal function and should not be used.

 ----------